shahzarimin/capenova-landing/README.md

-# CapeNova Landing Page
+# CapeNova Live with Supabase
-A simple AI-generated landing page for CapeNova.
+Landing page that collects emails directly into your Supabase database.